 - Lack skin elasticity

 - Do not have large fat deposits in their upper arms

 - Have realistic expectations

 A complete review of your medical history and current health status will be necessary prior to undergoing brachioplasty or any other body contouring procedure.
-This will help minimize the risks of cosmetic surgery and ensure that you achieve the best possible results.
+This will help to minimize the risks of cosmetic surgery and to ensure that you achieve the best possible results.

 If you have stubborn fat deposits in your upper arms, Dr. Will may also recommend combining liposuction with your arm lift procedure to further improve upper arm contours.

-During an arm lift, excess skin and tissue is surgically removed, and internal sutures are used to tighten and reshape the tissue.
+During an arm lift, excess skin and tissue are surgically removed, and internal sutures are used to tighten and reshape the tissue.
 Patients are placed under general anesthesia or sedation anesthesia for the duration of the surgery, which typically lasts about two hours.